 Core Operating Departments

 Campus Services is a customer focused department that provides essential services to the students, faculty, and staff that live, learn, or work on campus, as well as visitors to the University.
-Operations include residential and retail dining program; student health services; undergraduate residence halls; catering and event management services; student center and bookstore; print and mail services; trademark licensing; transportation; and sustainability engagement and initiatives.
-Campus Services is committed to the customer experience, continuous improvement, and our campus partnerships in order to promote a safe, healthy, and hospitable environment for all members of the Columbia community.
+Operations include residential and retail dining program; undergraduate residence halls; catering and event management services; student center and bookstore; print and mail services; trademark licensing; transportation; and sustainability engagement and initiatives.
+Campus Services is committed to the customer experience, continuous improvement, and our campus partnerships in order to promote a safe and hospitable environment for all members of the Columbia community.

 Finance and Administration